decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ## SpkGen

-A signature proof of knowledge generating algorithm that creates a zero-knowledge proof of knowledge of a signature while selectively disclosing messages from a signature given a vector of messages, a vector of indices of the revealed messages, the signer's public key, and a nonce.
+A signature proof of knowledge generating algorithm that creates a zero-knowledge proof of knowledge of a signature while selectively disclosing messages from a signature given a vector of messages, a vector of indices of the revealed messages, the signer's public key, and a presentation message.

 ```
-spk = SpkGen(PK, (msg[1],...,msg[L]), RIdxs, signature, nonce)
+spk = SpkGen(PK, (msg[1],...,msg[L]), RIdxs, signature, pm)
 ```

 Inputs: